iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.bc.gov.health.hlbc.COVID19___1.19.0/report.md

 > Very helpful and informative particularly for British Columbians.
 Presented in a way that is clear and easy to digest.
 A "survival guide" that doesn't come across as all doom and gloom.
 Daily stats could be updated more frequently but overall very helpful.<br> :date: __2020-04-07 00:36:59__

-> Good app, but could use some enhancements such as a dark theme (app is blindingly white) and a widget that provides updates on cases in real time.
-Also, app survey is focused solely on symptom related material and nothing in regards to the actual app...<br> :date: __2020-04-05 23:00:40__

 > Clear and easy to use<br> :date: __2020-03-24 05:10:56__